Classes in Lua

 end

-• with that knowledge, we can move on to creating classes.
+With that knowledge, we can more on to modelling classes.

-• we can use __index fallback tables to model classes quite easily.
+We can use the __index fallback operator to model classes quite easily.
+Let’s create a class Cat, with two functions meow and feed.

 local Cat = {}